Beijing loyalist John Lee elected as Hong Kong's next leader - NewsBreak

 "Human rights over power, the people are greater than the country," the banner read.
 "One person, one vote for the chief executive.
 Immediately implement dual universal suffrage."

-One protester was handing out flyers before police arrived and cordoned them off.
-Police also searched the protesters’ belongings and took down their personal details, though they made no immediate arrests.
+One protester was handing out flyers before police arrived and cordoned off the protesters and the banner.
+Police also searched protesters' belongings and took down their personal details, though no arrests were immediately made.

-The pro-democracy camp in Hong Kong has long demanded universal suffrage, which they say is promised in its mini-constitution, the Basic Law.
-It was also a key demand during massive protests in 2014 and 2019.
+The pro-democracy camp in Hong Kong has long demanded universal suffrage, which they say is promised to the city in its mini-constitution, the Basic Law.
+It was also a key demand in the 2014 Umbrella Revolution protests and 2019 anti-government demonstrations.

-Lee’s role as Hong Kong’s next leader has sparked concern that Beijing could further tighten its grip.
-He spent most of his civil service career in the police and security bureau, and is a staunch supporter of a national security law imposed on Hong Kong in 2020 to stamp out dissent.
+Lee's role as Hong Kong's next leader has sparked concern that Beijing could further tighten its grip on Hong Kong.
+He spent most of his civil service career in the police and security bureau, and is an outspoken and staunch supporter of a national security law imposed on Hong Kong in 2020 aimed at stamping out dissent.

-As security secretary during 2019 clashes between police and demonstrators, he oversaw the use of tear gas and rubber bullets and arrests that snuffed out further protests.
+His rise grew out of massive anti-government protests in 2019 that spiraled into violent clashes.
+As security secretary, he oversaw the police campaign to confront protesters with tear gas and rubber bullets, then rounded many of them up for arrest later.

 Thousands of residents have left the city of 7.4 million people amid the 2019 protests and subsequent harsh pandemic restrictions, including many professionals and expatriates.